ancestral/Wesnoth-Bestiary/README.md

 * Image-rendering blurring turned off.
 * optimizeLegibility reversed.

-Version 2 Beta 2
+Version 0.4 (8)
+28 June 2013

 * Updated licensing information.
 There is now a LICENSE.md file which contains information on all components.
 * No longer using underscore.
 * Incorporated awesome tablesorter build by mottie!
 * Fixed table sorting issues.
 Name headers now are a static ascending sort, the rest correctly sort when clicked, and terrain without numbers always show at the botom.
 * Edited preflight so that it automates more content, including factions.
 * Included a unit browser.
 It’s not complete yet, but it is fully functional.
 * Modified loading and url parsing behvior.
 * All sorts of other gooey, yummy bug fixes.

-Version 2 Beta 1
+Version 0.3 (7)
+24 May 2014

 * No PHP required.
 All dynamic loading is handled via JavaScript.
 * All data files are generated form a Python file, and have thus been removed.

-Version 2 Build 5
+Version 0.2 (6)
+28 June 2012

 * Re-organized the template.
 * Using icon as portrait where there is none.

-Version 2 Build 4
+Version 0.2 (5)
 24 June 2012

 * Reworked layout.
 Stats are placed prominently earlier in the page now.
 Left and right divs (may be changed to sections later) are now fixed width.
 * Added preliminary support for advancement.
 Clicking on an advanced unit will load that unit’s page.
 * Fixed bug with defense exceptions showing under movement.
 * Removed footer.

-Version 2 Build 3a
+Version 0.2 (4)
 20 June 2012

 * Added support for portraits.
 * Removed logic for resizing.
 It’s all fluid, so things should just work.
 * Disabled links in nav for now.

-Version 2 Build 2b
+Version 0.2 (3)
 17 June 2012

 * Added attack and resistance icons.
 * Added support for attacks.
 * Added better CSS so things look nice.
 * Added a textured background.

-Version 2 Build 1
+Version 0.2 (2)
 16 June 2012

 * Renamed the project to Wesnoth Bestiary.
 * Completely re-designed Bestiary from the ground up.
 * Features will be added back in slowly, so as to get things right.
 Many things have changed; there are new APIs and more features enabled for popular browsers.
 I plan on leveraging this.

-Version 1 Build 1
+Version 0.1 (1)
 17 April 2011

 * First entire upload of the project.
 * Rebuilt Bestiary versus Wesnoth r49262.
 * Made changes to table formatting to prepare for table sorting.